Deploying Contract

 Choose the template to use Hardhat + Solidity recommended

-Enter your private key which has enough tokens in the zksync hyperchain (l2 network) for the gas price.
+Enter your private key which has enough tokens in the zkSync Hyperchain (l2 network) for the gas price.

 Choose one package manager to manage the project dependency npm recommended.
 It will start cloning and setting up the environment